CG14 SPECIAL EDUCATIONAL NEEDS and DISABILITIES [SEND] POLICY

 Equal Opportunities and Inclusion

-Through all subjects we ensure that the school meets the needs of all, taking account of gender, ethnicity, culture, religion, language, sexual orientation, age, ability, disability and social circumstances.
-It is important that in this school we meet the diverse needs of pupils to ensure inclusion for all and that all pupils are prepared for full participation in a multi-ethnic society.
-We also measure and assess the impact regularly through meetings with our SENCO and individual teachers to ensure all children have equal access to succeeding in this subject.
+Within the areas of the curriculum, we ensure that Maytree Nursery and Infant School meets the needs of all children, taking account of gender, ethnicity, culture, religion, language, sexual orientation, age, ability, disability and social circumstances.
+It is important that in our school we meet the diverse needs of pupils to ensure inclusion for all and that all pupils are prepared for full participation in a multi-ethnic society.
+We also measure and assess the impact regularly, through pupil progress meetings with the Senior Leadership Team, Class Teacher and SENDCo to ensure all children have an equal opportunity to succeed in all areas of the curriculum.

 Through appropriate curricular provision, we respect the fact that children: